time-integral/mdreader/README.md

 ## How to use

-You can read an FMI 2.0 `modelDescription.xml` file, an FMU file, or an unzipped FMU directory containing the `modelDescription.xml` file.
+To read and parse an FMI 2.0 model description:

 ```python
 from mdreader.fmi2 import read_model_description